-The purpose of this model is to predict future scenarios.
 The most important concern in this area is the potential rise in water demand in the near future.
-Therefore, one future scenario of higher pumping is considered using this calibrated model.
+Therefore, one future scenario of higher pumping has been considered.
 We all are concerned and excited about the Pyra port at Kalapara, Patuakhali, another large seaport in Bangladesh.
 When various activities through this port start, this area is expected to become a large commercial area, a large number of people will go there daily for business purposes.
 Various industries will develop in this area in general.
 So, it's conspicuous that the demand for water will increase greatly.
 As groundwater is the only source of fresh water in this area, people will start to pump groundwater at a higher rate than present day.
 A ten times higher abstraction than the present abstraction rate was considered in the entire model area.
-The model simulated result shows that the water level drops greatly from the base case condition and goes down to the MSL (mean sea level) (Figure 14), which indicates that there is a very high possibility for saltwater intrusion during the dry season.
+The model simulated result shows that the water level drops greatly from the base case condition and goes down to the MSL (mean sea level) (Figure 17), which indicates that there is a very high possibility for saltwater intrusion during the dry season.

-Figure 14: comparison between deep aquifer in Base Case condition in December 2019 (left) and in increased pumping condition in December 2025 (right)
+Figure 17: comparison between deep aquifer in Base Case condition in December 2019 (left) and in increased pumping condition in December 2025 (right)